rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 The purpose of this was to prevent port scanners from scanning target systems for exploitable services.
 The ports appear closed unless the attacker sends the correct knock sequence/packet to the machine.
 Initially, it was supposed to be a series of connection attempts or knocks on a series of ports but this kind of mechanism was vulnerable to replay attacks.
 A person watching the network could easily figure out which ports are knocking before a connection is established.

 # Implementation

+Warning: This project is not ready to be used in production.
+This is version 0.1(alpha).
+There are still bugs to be fixed and edge cases to be handled.
+I would continue working on this in my free time.

 ## Server side: